 Computational Models of Affective Processes in Social Interaction

 My collaborators and I have developed computer models of social psychological phenomena like automatic social behaviour versus intentional action, emotions, and identity verification as multilevel processes that involve biological, cognitive, and cultural constraints.
-Ongoing projects include POEM (for “semantic POinter theory of EMotions”), a neurocomputational model of human emotions (with Paul Thagard, Ivana Kajić, and Terry Stewart), and BayesACT (“for Bayesian Affect Control Theory”), a model of identity dynamics and uncertainty in social interaction (with Jesse Hoey, Kim Rogers, and others).
-In a new applied research project funded by the Alzheimer’s Association, we will use BayesACT to enable assistive technology to interact more smoothly with people who suffer from cognitive disabilities.
+Ongoing projects include POEM (for “semantic POinter theory of EMotions”), a computational model of human emotions (with Paul Thagard, Ivana Kajić, and Terry Stewart), and BayesACT (“for Bayesian Affect Control Theory”), a model of identity dynamics and uncertainty in social interaction (with Jesse Hoey, Kim Rogers, and others).
+In a current research project funded by the TAP Digging Into Data Initiative, we use BayesACT to study group dynamics on digital collaboration platforms such as Github.

-My collaborators (especially Ingo Wolf) and I have looked at people’s cognitive and emotional representations of electric cars and bicycles, using qualitative and quantitative methods (focus groups, surveys).
-Based on these data, we have developed individual-level models of people’s transportation decisions and a city-level agent-based model of innovation diffusion.
-We have used the model to simulate different possible scenarios of the adoption of electric vehicles by future consumers, in order to assist policymakers in developing better strategies for sustainable development.
-A preliminary paper is available on arXiv.
-Currently, we are working on expansions of the model to answer questions about technology adoptions and sustainability transitions more broadly.
+My collaborators (especially Ingo Wolf) and I have looked at people’s cognitive and emotional representations of sustainability innovations in transportation, using qualitative and quantitative methods (focus groups, surveys).
+Based on these data, we have developed individual-level models of people’s transportation decisions and city-level or even Germany-wide agent-based models of innovation diffusion.
+We have used the models to simulate different possible scenarios of the adoption of electric vehicles and carsharing by future consumers, in order to assist policymakers in developing better strategies for sustainable development.